Dog friendly camping QLD: 5 places to camp with dogs near Brisbane

 Why not consider camping?
-In the Sunshine State spending time in the great outdoors is an all-year-round activity.
+In the Sunshine State, spending time in the great outdoors is an all-year-round activity.
 Not only does camping get you closer to nature, but it’s a great way to connect with friends and family.
 It also offers more options for bringing your dog along!

-Before we get into our list of dog friendly camping spots near Brisbane, we thoughts you’d enjoy this photo of a very outdoorsy dog.
+Before we get into our list of dog friendly camping spots near Brisbane, we thought you’d enjoy this photo of a very outdoorsy dog.
 A GoGet team member snapped this pic when they last went camping – you never know what you’ll see!

 Flinders Beach campground is on Stradbroke Island and is a scenic and relaxing choice for a camping trip.
-You access the island on a ferry at Cleveland in the Redlands, which needs to be pre-booked and takes about 45 minutes.
+You can access the island via a ferry at Cleveland in the Redlands, which needs to be pre-booked and takes about 45 minutes.
 This camping spot, as well as some others on the island, is only available via 4WD access.